 - you’re a UK national or Irish citizen, or have settled status under the EU Settlement Scheme or indefinite leave to remain, so there are no restrictions on how long you can stay

-- you’ll have lived in the UK, the Channel Islands or the Isle of Man for 3 years before starting your course
+- you’ll have lived in the UK, the Channel Islands or the Isle of Man for 3 years in a row before starting your course

-You may also be eligible if you’re an EU national or family member of an EU national and the following apply:
+You may be eligible if you’re an EU national, or a family member of an EU national, and all the following apply:

-- You have settled or pre-settled status under the EU Settlement Scheme
+- you have settled or pre-settled status under the EU Settlement Scheme (no restrictions on how long you can stay)

-- you’ve normally lived in the UK, the EU, Norway, Iceland, Switzerland or overseas territory for the past 3 years (this is also known as being ‘ordinarily resident’)
+- you’ve normally lived in the UK, the EU, Norway, Iceland, Liechtenstein, Switzerland or overseas territories for the past 3 years (this is also known as being ‘ordinarily resident’)

 - you’ll be studying at a university in England